 If indoor dining is a must-have, choose one of the three hotel restaurants, as all of them have only indoor seating.
-The two in-park restaurants offering character dining (Plaza Inn and Ariel’s Grotto) have both indoor and outdoor spaces.
-While you can certainly make a request to be inside or out at these two locations, there are simply no guarantees on where your table will be.
+The in-park character meal at Plaza Inn has both indoor and outdoor spaces.
+While you can certainly make a request to be inside or out, there are simply no guarantees on where your table will be.

 7. How big is your budget?

 Most character meals are right at about the same price per person (give or take a dollar or two).
 Disney does not publish prices on the Disneyland website and prices do seem to fluctuate, so it is hard to compare precisely.
-That said, the priciest character dining option is – hands down – Ariel’s Grotto.
-The table service plus fancier menu means it is about $10 more per head than the other options.
-If budget is a factor and you don’t have a princess-crazed kiddo, I’d consider elsewhere.
+Goofy’s for dinner is certainly a tad pricier than the rest, but not by much.

 Free Printable for Disneyland Character Meals